gbwebdev/gohugo-docker/README.md

 docker run -v $(pwd):/mnt/workdir [-p 1313:1313]  -it gbwebdev/gohugo entrypoint
 ```

-If the project is not setup yet, it will be setup automatically.

 You can use the `FORMAT` environment variable to choose the configuration files format (by default it is "yaml").